Chip Images

 Diffusion

 Diffusion consists of conductive areas of silicon.
 Used alone, they can be used to form short interconnects or resistors, but their main purpose is to be used in pairs (along with Polysilicon traces running directly between them) to form the source and drain terminals of transistors.
-In some cases, diffusion can also be used to form capacitors.
+In some cases, diffusion can also be used to form capacitors and resistors.

 In my images, red-colored diffusion is connected to VCC (+5V), green-colored diffusion is connected to GND (ground), and yellow-colored diffusion floats to whatever voltage is applied to it.